acmailer/acmailer/UPGRADE.md

 - **Mail service message**

-    Mail services no longer expose a `Zend\Mail\Message` instance.
+    Mail services no longer expose a `Laminas\Mail\Message` instance.
 Instead, if you want to override a previously defined config, you have to pass a second argument to the `send` method.

     Change this: